alexhsamuel/ora/docs/ontology.md

 The [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard textual representation of a time looks like this:

     2016-03-15T09:09:17Z

 This is actually the "extended" format, which includes extra punctuation to make it easier for humans to read.
 The "basic" format for the same time is:

     20160315T090917Z

-The representation consists of a date and daytime separated by 'T', and followed by a 'Z', which indicates that the date and daytime are interpreted in the UTC time zone.
+The representation consists of a date and daytime separated by 'T', and followed by a 'Z', which indicates that the date and daytime are interpreted in UTC time.
 These are discussed below.
 The last two digits, the "seconds" component of the daytime, may include a decimal point and fractional digits.

 ## Date